zogzog/cubicweb/doc/book/en/devweb/controllers.rst

 `Browsing`:

-* the View controller is associated with most browsing actions within a CubicWeb application: it always instantiates a :ref:`the_main_template` and lets the ResultSet/Views dispatch system build up the whole content; it handles :exc:`ObjectNotFound` and :exc:`NoSelectableObject` errors that may bubble up to its entry point, in an end-user-friendly way (but other programming errors will slip through)
+* the View controller is associated with most browsing actions within a CubicWeb application: it always instantiates a :ref:`the_main_template_layout` and lets the ResultSet/Views dispatch system build up the whole content; it handles :exc:`ObjectNotFound` and :exc:`NoSelectableObject` errors that may bubble up to its entry point, in an end-user-friendly way (but other programming errors will slip through)

 * the JSon controller (same module) provides services for Ajax calls, typically using JSON as a serialization format for input, and